ScobraCK/Artificial-Angel-Bot/README.md

 To be used with https://github.com/ScobraCK/MementoMori-data

 Currently is dependent on being in the same folder as the data and need to change.
 Will also need to clean up the files into folders.
+Also planning to look into cogs.

 # Current features
 - /idlist: Shows character ids